The Queen of the Americas

 The king mistook him as an Aztec god,

-And, suddenly, he halted the affair,
+So, suddenly, he halted the affair,

 Until the crowd grew restless with despair.